pymupdf/PyMuPDF/docs/tutorial.rst

 When creating a :ref:`Story`, the input from up to three different information sources is taken into account.
 All these items are optional.

-1. HTML source code, provided as a Python string, from which a so-called **Document Object Model (DOM)** is created.
-As usual, this string may be read from a file, be stored in a Python variable of the script, **or** be programmatically created by the script itself via an API (:ref:`Xml`).
+1. HTML source code, either a Python string or **created by the script** using methods of :ref:`Xml`.

 2. CSS (Cascaded Style Sheet) source code, provided as a Python string.
 CSS can be used to provide styling information (text font size, color, etc.) like it would happen for web pages.
 Obviously, this string may also be read from a file.